MuiseDestiny/zotero-style/README.md

 ## Quick Filtering

-> By clicking on the logo representing the item type, you can complete the quick filtering of item types.
+> By clicking on the icon representing the item type, you can complete the quick filtering of item types.
 And repeat the process above to exit filtering.
+Note this filtering is valid for all collections.
+But it will exit automatically when you switch to the category filtered item is empty.

 ## Graph View